 If you want to expand your e2 power meter to be able to track your electricity usage online, check out the Efergy Engage hub.

 This engage hub makes existing efergy elite and e2 classic power monitors able to talk to the internet.
 All you need to do is pair the efergy engage to your transmitter and then run an Ethernet cable to your router.
 You can now access all your energy data from anywhere.

 Think about going away on holidays and being able to check your home power usage.
 Are the neighbors stealing your electricity?
-Do you have a holiday house and need to check that the heaters or air-conditioner is not left on?
+Do you have a holiday house and need to check that the heater or air-conditioner is not left on?
 Do you have a business and need to check that all the machinery is turned off for the weekend?
 The applications are endless.

 The online viewing platform is completely FREE of charge.
 You only pay for the Efergy Hub.
 With no subscription or monthly fees, it’s another way to look at your data.

 The efergy e2 electric usage meter is a fantastic portable device.
 Clamp anywhere and monitor anything.
 It works worldwide on any type of voltage, and you should only have to replace the batteries around once a year.
-I have had mine for over 1 year and still displays good battery health using Eneloop batteries.
+I have had mine for over 1 year and still display good battery health using Eneloop batteries.

 With the included software you can really start to monitor and save on your household power bills.

 If you are into solar generation the Efergy e2 will make your life easy with instant solar input power figures so you can check if your panels are working as they should.

 Start with the Efergy e2 power monitor and expand.
-It will pay for its self in no time.
+It will pay for itself in no time.